Ferozsons: History

-Maulvi Ferozuddin was one of the most prominent scholars of his time, having been one of the first people to translate the Qur’an from Arabic to Persian and Urdu.
-For his achievements, Maulvi Ferozuddin is one of the few people to have been buried at Data Darbar, which is considered to be the oldest Sufi shrine of South Asia.
+Maulvi Ferozuddin was one of the most prominent scholars of his time.
+He was among the first to translate the Holy Qur’an from Arabic into Persian and Urdu.
+In recognition of his remarkable achievements, he was honored with burial at Data Darbar, one of the oldest and most revered Sufi shrines in South Asia.

-Maulvi Ferozuddin originally began publishing books at the behest of then Director Education of the British rule William Bell.
-He also authored many books, his first being the Urdu translation of Data Ganj Baksh’s book “Kushuf-ul-Mujoob.”
+Maulvi Ferozuddin began publishing books at the request of William Bell, the Director of Education during the British rule.
+He also authored several books himself, the first being the Urdu translation of Data Ganj Baksh’s famous work Kashf-ul-Mahjoob.

-Maulvi Ferozuddin originally established Ferozsons Limited in Chohotay Mufti Baqar inside the historical walled city of Lahore.
-From the beginning, Maulvi Ferozuddin's vision of business extended beyond accumulating wealth, and he firmly incorporated the enrichment of human life in the under-developed South Asian region.
+Ferozsons Limited was originally established by Maulvi Ferozuddin in Chohatta Mufti Baqar, inside the historic walled city of Lahore.
+From the very beginning, his vision extended beyond business success.
+He believed in enriching human life through knowledge and education, especially in the underdeveloped regions of South Asia.

-Thus the publishing house was created not only as a means of creating wealth, but as one of spreading literacy and education among the masses of the sub-continent.
+The publishing house was therefore founded not only to conduct business, but to promote literacy, learning, and intellectual growth among the people of the subcontinent.

-In 1904, the company offices and printing plant then moved to its own purpose built premises on Circular Road, Sheranwala Gate.
-Ferozsons opened its first bookshop in 1947 on the Mall in Lahore which is also the company's head office.
+In 1904, the company’s offices and printing press were moved to a purpose-built premises on Circular Road near Sheranwala Gate, Lahore.
+In 1947, Ferozsons opened its first bookshop on The Mall, Lahore, which later became the company’s head office.